Healthy Life Trajectories Initiative (HeLTI)

 The prevalence of non-communicable diseases (NCDs) - including cardiovascular diseases, respiratory diseases, diabetes and mental health issues, is on the rise.
 NCDs are currently responsible for 60% of deaths globally, but the impact is even greater in low- and middle-income countries (LMICs) where 80% of deaths are currently linked to at least one NCD.
 These numbers represent a global health crisis that is reducing the health and welfare of people worldwide and is imposing mounting social and financial burdens on society.

-To address this issue, CIHR has developed a Healthy Life Trajectories Initiative (HeLTI), which follows a Developmental Origins of Health and Disease (DOHaD) approach.
+To address this issue, CIHR has developed the Healthy Life Trajectories Initiative (HeLTI), which follows a Developmental Origins of Health and Disease (DOHaD) approach.
 DOHaD is a field based on the notion that environmental factors interact with genes during conception, fetal life, infancy and early childhood, and that this programming affects the individual’s health later in life.
 HeLTI builds upon both the diverse research capacity and wealth of existing data sets in Canada, while using a unique set of coordinated linked international intervention cohorts to focus the powerful DOHaD approach specifically on NCDs both in Canada and in countries where the burden is greatest.

 The goals of HeLTI initiative are to: